CommunityToolkit/WindowsCommunityToolkit/docs/controls/TextBoxRegex.md

 ### How it works

-The developer adds a regular expression to validate the TextBox Text against the regualr expression throw Regex property or from selecting ValidationType property on the TextBox.
+The developer adds a regular expression to validate the TextBox Text against the regular expression throw Regex property or from selecting ValidationType property on the TextBox.
-The validation has 2 modes setted by ValidationMode property:-
+The validation has 2 modes (ValidationMode):-
-1) Normal (Default) : This type will set TextBox IsValid attached propety to false or true whether the TextBox text is a valid or not against the Regex property.
+1) Normal (Default) : This type will set TextBox IsValid attached property to false or true whether the TextBox text is a valid or not against the Regex property.
 2) Forced : This type sets the IsValid property and remove the TextBox text if not valid when the TextBox lose focus.

-Main Attached Properites:
+Main Attached Properties:
-1) Regex : this property used to set the regualr expression that will be used to validate the TextBox.
+1) Regex : this property used to set the regular expression that will be used to validate the TextBox.
 2) ValidationMode: Normal or Forced.
 3) ValidationType: use a built in predefined validation types Email, Decimal, Phone Number, Character or Number.